-The Château De Versailles is 20 km outside Paris and there are a number of ways to get there:
+The Château de Versailles is about 25 km outside Paris, and there are multiple ways to get there:

-- Bus – You can take bus number 71 from Pont de Sevres in Paris to Versailles.
+- Bus – You can take the Number 71 bus from Pont de Sevres in Paris to Versailles.

-The Palace is open from Tuesday to Sunday from 9:00 AM to 6:30 PM from April to October and 9:00 AM to 5:30 PM between November and March.
+The palace is open from Tuesday to Sunday from 9:00 AM to 6:30 PM from April to October and from 9:00 AM to 5:30 PM between November and March.
 You can easily spend an entire day exploring the palace and grounds!

 See Related: 11 Famous Hotels in Paris

 Disneyland Paris has attractions to keep the family entertained for the whole day.
 The most popular part of the park is Le Chateau de la Belle au Bois Dormant (Sleeping Beauty Castle).
 The intricate architecture and detailing of the castle are pure magic.
-The park also contains various stimulation experiences, roller-coasters, and haunted houses for the whole family to enjoy.
+The park also contains a range of stimulating experiences, roller coasters, and haunted houses for the whole family to enjoy.

-For an instant adrenalin rush, make sure to check out Big Splash Mountain.
+For an instant adrenaline rush, make sure to check out Big Splash Mountain.
 You can even get a multi-day entrance ticket for the full Disney experience.
-Visit GetYourGuide to learn more about the different experiences available at Disney World.
+There are endless experiences available at Disneyland.

 Disneyland Paris is located 60 km outside Paris, making it a quick day trip from Paris.
 There are three ways to get there:

 See Related: Best Theme Parks in Europe

-A true architectural feat, the Mont Saint Michel in Normandy is a location that’s straight out of a fairytale and a wonderful day trip from Paris.
+A true architectural feat, the Mont-Saint-Michel in Normandy is straight out of a fairytale and a wonderful day trip from Paris.
 A stunning abbey with towering spires sits on the edge of the cliff as the tides wash against its shore.
-Nearly 3 million people come to the island every year to admire the majestic abbey built in the 8th century.
+Nearly 3 million people come to the island every year to admire the majestic Mont-Saint-Michel abbey built in the 8th century.

-The Grand Degre Steps, the stairs that lead to the abbey, add to the beauty of this stunning structure.
-The strategic architecture of the cathedral has withstood numerous attacks over the years, making Mont St. Michel a military masterpiece.
+The Grand Degre Steps, the stairs that lead to the Mont-Saint-Michel abbey, add to the beauty of this stunning structure.
+The strategic architecture has withstood numerous attacks over the years, making it a military masterpiece.
 A short trip to this UNESCO World Heritage Site is well worth your time.

 A trip to Mont Saint Michel should take approximately 3-4 hours from Paris.
 You have three options to get there.

-- Car – you can also drive to Mont St. Michel where you can park your car 1.5 miles from the mainland.
-From the parking spot, you can take the free shuttle that drops you off 450 m from the edge of Mont St. Michel.
+- Car – Driving is easy as well.
+Drive to Mont-Saint-Michel, where you can park your car 1.5 miles from the mainland.
+From the parking lot, you can take a free shuttle that drops you off 450 m from the edge of Mont-Saint-Michel.

 See Related: Best Travel Drones